JacobMuchori/week-1-code-challenge/README.md

 # Running the application
 To run the application:

-- First Install the dependencies npm install
+- First Install the dependencies: npm install

-- Run the application
+- Run the application:
-  node netSalaryCalculator.js -for netSalaryCalculator.js file
+  node netSalaryCalculator.js -for netSalaryCalculator.js file,
-  node speedDetector.js -for speedDetector.js file
+  node speedDetector.js -for speedDetector.js file,
-  node studentGradeGenerator.js - for studentGradeGenerator.js file
+  node studentGradeGenerator.js - for studentGradeGenerator.js file,

 # Project set up
   # Student Grade Generator(Toy Problem)
 First, open the studentGradeGenerator.js file.
-Open the terminal in vscode and type the node command(node studentGradeGenerator.js ) for this file.
+Open the terminal in vscode and type the node command(node studentGradeGenerator.js ) to run the program.
 You will be prompted to input student marks so type the mark you want.After that, press enter and the giveGrades() function in the file, will compute a certain output grade for the value you input in the terminal when (node studentGradeGenerator.js) is run.This grade output changes as the mark input is changed.

   # Speed Detector(Toy Problem)
 Navigate to the speedDetector.js file.
 Open the vscode terminal and type the node command (node speedDetector.js ) to run the program.
 When the command runs, you will be prompted to input speed.Once you have input speed and pressed enter, the function printReceipt() will run and give a certain output in our terminal.It will output "Ok" for speed below 70.For speed above 70, a demerit point will be awarded for every increment of five.Above 12 demerit points, the output will be "license suspended".